vinrai007/mark/README.md

 3. one can also alter font and background colour of the font.

 4. RGB color picker is used to make it highly customizable.

+5. also the whole video player is made from scratch istead of importing any pre-built video players